 Diabolical Plots is giving away one free copy of Shadows of the Emerald City.
 Do you want to enter?
 It’s very simple.
 All you have to do is reply to this topic and name your character from any Oz-related media.
-(That’s the land of Oz, not the OZ TV show).
+(That’s the land of Oz, not the Oz TV show that takes place in a prison).
 We’ll pick a winner at random from those who respond.

 You have until Monday 10/26/2009 at midnight CST to enter.
 If you’ve already paid for the special discount offer, then you can still enter–we’ll just refund your money if you win.

 J.W.
 Schnarr writes horror stories from his home base of Calgary.Â He has been published in a variety of places, including Andromeda Spaceways Inflight Magazine, Night of the Giving Dead, and Midnight Echo, to name just a few.Â As if that wouldn’t keep him busy enough, he is also the evil mastermind behind Northern Frights Publishing, an Indie publisher specializing in small market genre fiction and non-fiction.Â Hot off the press:Â Shadows of the Emerald City, an anthology of horror short stories related to The Wizard of Oz.Â The anthology has experienced a slight delay in release date, but will hopefully be available on Amazon in the next day or two.